Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 Let the real detective work begin!
 ----------------------------------

 Even though this sounds perhaps discouraging, this is also the moment where we start to finally see some light at the end of the tunnel (or rabbithole for that matter).
 A good rule of thumb with the flare-on challenges that I found is: When you start seeing funny strings or hints to FLARE, it usually means you are on the right track.

-For example, a quick peek into the modules stored in both subkeys `Columncurrent` and `Languagetheme` reveals that one sub key contains 32-bit modules, and the other the exact same modules, but compiled as 64-bit dlls instead.
+Furthermore, a quick peek into the modules stored in both subkeys `Columncurrent` and `Languagetheme` reveals that one sub key contains 32-bit modules, and the other the exact same modules, but compiled as 64-bit dlls instead.
 This already cuts in half the amount of files we need to analyse.
 Furthermore, there are a lot of copies of the `taunt.dll` file in there as well.
 Together with the information from the Dr. Web article that leaves us with only the following modules still to analyse:

 | Value name                  | CRC        | Original name         |
 |-----------------------------|------------|-----------------------|